Emerging Leaders

 This group’s project was to introduce the Bambino app to Boone County parents and babysitters.
 Upon graduation, the Academy has recruited 96 parents, 45 babysitters, and has had 10 completed bookings!

-Thank you to our sponsors
+Thank you to our Partners

-Helping to make leadership training accessible in Boone County.
+These sponsors help to make leadership training accessible in Boone County.

 In 2015, BCDA wanted to spearhead and revamp the county young professionals’ group, which was then known as the Boone County Young Leaders.
 With a new BCDA Executive Director, Michelle Olson, in place, she was tasked with taking over the existing group as Chairman.
 A committee was put into place and under new leadership the group underwent a brand change, becoming the Boone County Emerging Leaders, and a strategic plan was put into place in order to secure funding to elevate the group to the next level.